angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/01-basics.md

 The final thing to note is we as a community really like to use acronyms or abbreviations when talking about cards or plays.
-For cards, the Wiki has a lexicon on the left hand side of each page (or accessible by clicking the menu button on the top left for mobile devices).
+For cards, the Wiki has a lexicon on the left-hand side of each page (or accessible by clicking the menu button on the top left for mobile devices).
 We may use Bs as a term for :card[Brainstorm] as an example.
 For other non-card based examples, if they are related to specific chapters then they should explain them but the primary one